Climate Change: Targets

 Our Avoided Emissions

-In principle, calculations are based on production and operating volumes, but forecasts are used for sales volumes and other data that have yet been compiled for certain products.
+In principle, calculations are based on production and operating volumes, but forecasts are used for sales volumes and other data that have not yet been compiled for certain products.

 Examples of projects that contribute to avoided emissions that are in the planning stages or will begin operations in the near future